stake-house/goerli-eth-bot/README.md

 _[image source](https://www.writebots.com/discord-bot-token/)_

-#### Run the bot backend
+## Running the bot backend

 1) Clone this repo

-2) `cp .env.example .env` and fill out the required variables, including the token from above
+2) `cp .env.example .env` and fill out the required variables, including the bot token from above

 3) Implement any custom checks you want your bot to run in the `receiverIsEligible` function in `src/goerliBot.js`
 * If you implement custom checks, make sure to pass in `true` when calling `bot.commands.get('goerliBot').execute(message, args, 1, true);`
-* The bot is currently configured to send 1 goerli eth, and if the address already has 1 it will not send
+* The bot is currently configured to send 33 goerli eth, and if the address already has 33 goerli eth it will not send

 4) Add discord user id's to the maintainers command if you would like to